welch16/ChIPexo/Quality_Reports/PCR_bottleneck.md

 We can see:
 - The overall level of the ChIP-Exo's PBC coefficients is lower than the level of the other two ChIP-Seq labels
-- The range of the ChIP-Exo's PBC coefficients is also smaller than other two ranges.
-In particular, the interquartile range of the PET coefficients is smaller than the interquartile range of the SET coefficients.
+- The level of ChIP-Seq PET is higher that the level of both SET generated y ChIP-Seq and ChIP-Exo

 #### Figure 2